Germaine de Staël: Return to France

 Pretending she wanted to emigrate to the United States, de Staël was given permission to re-enter France.
 She moved first into the Château de Chaumont (1810), then relocated to Fossé and Vendôme.
-She was determined to publish De l'Allemagne in France, a book in which she called French political structures into question, so indirectly criticizing Napoleon.
+She was determined to publish De l'Allemagne in France, a multi-volume book about German culture and in particular the growing movement of German Romanticism.
+The book was considered "dangerous" by Napoleon as it favorably presented "new and foreign ideas" that challenged existing French political structures.
 Constrained by censorship, she wrote to the emperor a letter of complaint.
-The minister of police Savary had emphatically forbidden her to publish her “un-French" book.
-In October 1810 de Staël was exiled again and had to leave France within three days.
+The minister of police Savary had emphatically forbidden her to publish her "un-French" book.
+In 1810, after de Staël had successfully published her book in France, Napoleon ordered the destruction of all 10,000 copies.
+In October of the same year, she was exiled again and had to leave France within three days.
 August Schlegel was also ordered to leave the Swiss Confederation as an enemy of French literature.
-She found consolation in a wounded veteran officer named Albert de Rocca, twenty-three years her junior, to whom she got privately engaged in 1811 but did not marry publicly until 1816.
+De Staël found consolation in a wounded veteran officer named Albert de Rocca, twenty-three years her junior, to whom she got privately engaged in 1811 but did not marry publicly until 1816.